KPMG Spark Blog

 EINs are used as federal identifiers, which may help to safeguard against having your personal identity stolen.
 If you’d rather use precaution when it comes to your business, file for and use an EIN.

-While an EIN has a reputation for being slightly less sensitive than your social security number, an EIN is still susceptible to identify theft.
+While an EIN has a reputation for being slightly less sensitive than your social security number, an EIN is still susceptible to identity theft.
 Both your social security number and employer identification number work to protect personal information, so take care to protect both numbers equally.

 There are certain documents that entrepreneurs may think they can wait to file.
 An EIN is not one of them.
 When a business has been incorporated, it becomes its own separate entity.
 You, the business owner, may technically be an employee of the company.
 The IRS will require your EIN in order to make sure the business collects payroll tax and stays in compliance.